SummaryRead the full fact sheet

 Partners can help by:

-- Taking an active role in the day-to-day care of the baby.
-Taking the baby for a walk, cuddling, changing nappies or bathing the baby gives partners an opportunity to get to know their baby and to give you a rest and some time for yourself.
+- taking an active role in the day-to-day care of the baby.
+Taking the baby for a walk, cuddling, changing nappies or bathing the baby gives partners an opportunity to get to know their baby and gives you a rest and some time for yourself.

 The symptoms of mastitis include:

 - a sore, hard area of the breast